jrdegbe/MLOPS-End-to-End/README.md

 **Note 1:** Just ensure you have installed Python 3.9, not Python 3.8 or Python 3.10.

 **Note 2:** During the course, we used `Poetry 1.4.2`.
 To avoid potential issues when installing the dependencies using Poetry, we recommend you use the same version (or if there are any errors & you have a different version, you can delete and regenerate the `poetry.lock` file).

-**Note 3:** If you are working on macOS M1/M2, be sure to check the [macOS M1/M2 Poetry Issues](https://github.com/iusztinpaul/energy-forecasting/tree/main#macos-m1m2-poetry-issues) section.

 ## The Pipeline